Q: What’s the difference, to a vendor, between responding to a Request for Proposals and setting fire to thousand dollar bills?

 - Don’t ask them to solve your problems for free; ask them what they’ve done for similar clients in similar situations, and how they came to those decisions.

 - Learn how they work.
 Then decide.

 If you have control over the purchasing process at your organization, by all means: institute policies designed to eliminate nepotism, cronyism, and patronage from the purchasing process.
 Do this by having faith in your employees; empower them to engage, discuss, and recommend.

-If you are required, say, by law, to issue an RFP, but you’d like to mitigate the damage:
+If you are required by law to issue an RFP, but you’d like to mitigate the damage:

 - Define the problem you need solved as clearly and completely as possible.
 Avoid the temptation to prescribe solutions.

 - Specify the budget.
 Being cagey about money doesn’t get you the best price — it wastes everybody’s time on inappropriate solutions.